 Practice Eating a Better Diet First

-If you were eating an unhealthy diet before trying this, you'll probably notice the benefits of healthy eating within a few weeks.
+If you were eating an unhealthy diet, you will probably notice the benefits of healthy eating within a few weeks.
 Your palate will become more sensitive to subtle tastes, you'll need less sleep, feel more alert, and mood swings will be diminished.
-Much of this stems from cutting processed sugars.
+Much of this stems from cutting the intake of processed sugars.

 Pay Attention to Calories

 Counting calories is a good thing, and something that you have to pay attention to.
 Your body will let you eat far more than is good for you, so your brain is going to have to take over managing the process.
 Almost everything you buy from the grocery or supermarket has the calorie content listed on the packet.

 Note that most manufacturers list calorie content by portion, and that even a lowly bar of chocolate usually has two portions.
 Marketing departments don't like the number of calories to be too high, as people won't buy it ... so they'll just divide the product into more portions with a lower calorie count per portion.
 Sneaky!
 Most foods have more calories than you might think.
 You can recognize the new practitioners of calorie restriction at the supermarket: they'll be the ones looking at many different product packages and muttering "wow, I had no idea!"